Avenues of available funding

 - salaries and stipends related to the creation and operation of a tool for a research or related activity;

-- training that may be required to operate the tool;
+- training that could be required to operate the tool;

 - consulting fees and/or technical expertise directly related to the tool;